sendgrid/docs/source/User_Guide/Settings/tracking.md

 Settings
 {% endanchor %}

 **Replacement Tag** - Your custom defined tag for your templates.
 Use this to place your unsubscribe URL wherever you want in your template.
-IF you provide this, make sure you put it within an `<a href=` tag.
+If you provide this, make sure you put it within an `<a href=` tag.
 If you don’t provide this, your default unsubscribe content will be automatically added to the bottom of your email.

 **HTML Unsubscribe Content** - The information and HTML for your unsubscribe link.
 In this HTML, you should include the link text you would like displayed in your email within the tag, like so: